-1. MIC INPUTS
+1. Mic Ins

 This is a female XLR connector that accepts a balanced mic or line level input from almost any type of source.
-The mic preamps feature our XDR2 design, with higher fidelity and headroom rivaling any standalone mic preamp on the market today.
+These Onyx mic preamps feature higher fidelity and headroom rivaling any standalone mic preamp on the market today.
+These circuits are excellent at rejecting hum and noise.